dsyer/openapi-rust/README.md

 This project shows how to generate [Rust](https://www.rust-lang.org/) bindings for [Kubernetes](https://kubernetes.io) API objects, and use them to build a [Web Assembly](https://webassembly.org/) (WASM).
 You could use such a WASM to transform an object or extract some status from it, and plug it into a generic webhook or controller.

-## Building and Using the WASM
+There are two WASM modules to build:

+* "wasm": transforms a Kubernetes Deployment resource, adding labels and selectors, making it "valid".
+* "image": takes a CRD representing a container image, and queries the repository for its latest sha256.

+## The Deployment Transformer

 To build a WASM and some Javascript glue code to light it up you need a Kubernetes cluster and the `kubectl` command line: